-Maryland Integrated Science Assessment (MISA)

-The MISA is aligned with the Next Generation Science Standards and will require students in grades 5, 8, and 10 to demonstrate their ability to ask questions and define problems, plan and carry out investigations, construct explanations and design solutions, and obtain, evaluate, and communicate information.
+The Maryland Integrated Science Assessment (MISA) is aligned with the Next Generation Science Standards and will require students in Grades 5 and 8 to demonstrate their ability to ask questions and define problems, plan and carry out investigations, construct explanations and design solutions, and obtain, evaluate, and communicate information.

-The Grade 5 MISA will address performance expectations identified in grades 3, 4, and 5.
-The grade 5 MISA will predict a student's readiness for middle school science courses.
+The Grade 5 MISA will address performance expectations identified in Grades 3, 4, and 5.
+The Grade 5 MISA will predict a student's readiness for middle school science courses.

-The Grade 8 MISSA will address on performance expectations identified in grades 6, 7, and 8.
-The grade 8 MISA will predict a student's readiness for high school science courses.
+The Grade 8 MISA will address performance expectations identified in Grades 6, 7, and 8.
+The Grade 8 MISA will predict a student's readiness for high school science courses.